Ment4/alx-pre_course/0x01-git/README.md

-Starting to code today, So Cool
+Starting to code today, so cool